Skip to Main Content

 The Supreme Court has appellate jurisdiction.
 There is no intermediate court in Vermont.
 In special types of cases, the Supreme Court has original or exclusive jurisdiction.

-Vermont Office of the Court Administrator
+Vermont Office of the Court Administrator This link opens in a new window

 The Office of the Court Administrator provides administrative staff support to the Supreme Court to assist in the overall management of the court system and to ensure that judges have the resources and trained support staff that are needed in order to resolve the disputes that come to the courts.

-Vermont Superior Court, Criminal Division
+Vermont Superior Court, Criminal Division This link opens in a new window

 The Vermont Superior Court Criminal Division hears nearly all criminal cases as well as civil suspensions, fish and wildlife violations, and appeals from the Judicial Bureau.

-Vermont Superior Court, Civil Division
+Vermont Superior Court, Civil Division This link opens in a new window

 The Vermont Superior Court, Civil Division hears civil cases, including small claims cases, as well as appeals from the Probate court.

-Vermont Small Claims Court
+Vermont Small Claims Court This link opens in a new window

 Cases arising in Vermont with money damages claims of up to $5,000 may be filed in Small Claims Court.